arez/arez/README.md

 For more information about Arez, please see the [Website](http://realityforge.org/arez/).

-## Architecture v2 Notes

-An Arez application consists of `observable` values that can change over time. `Observers` watch the `observable` values and receive notifications when the `observable` values change.
-The observers implicitly subscribe to change notifications by accessing the observable within a `tracking` transaction.
-(The observer associated with a tracking transaction is called the `Tracker`.) `Observable` values can only be read within the scope of a transaction. `Observable` values can only be modified within the scope of a `writeable` transaction.
-Transactions can be nested.

-Arez has the concept of a `ComputedValue` which is an `observable` value that is derived from other `observable` values.
-A `ComputedValue` is both an observable and an observer.
-However the calculation of the value can be passivated and not derived if there is no observers of the value.
-It is the mechanism via which Arez implements the memoization optimization technique.

-`Observers` can receive change notifications in a few ways;

-* `ComputedValue` sends a message indicating that it is `POSSIBLY_STALE` (i.e. May have changed).
-* `Observables` can send a message indicating that it is `STALE` (i.e. Has definitely changed).
-* `Observables` can send a message indicating how it was changed. (i.e. Value has changed from `1` to `2`, or array index 3 was deleted).

-`Observers` are typically notified at the completion of the top level transaction but may be notified immediately on change. `ComputedValue` values are notified immediately but will not recalculate unless accessed again or if the top-level transaction completes and they are not passivated.

-Most of the `Observers` in the Arez system are active and will be scheduled to receive notifications when the top level transaction is completed.

-* _actions_: the methods responsible for changing the observable state.
-* _reactions_: the methods executed if any observable state accessed within the method changes.
-* _computations_: the methods that produce an observable value that will be executed if any observable state accessed within the method changes and any observer is observing resultant observable value.

-*Actions* are methods that are wrapped in a non-tracking, writeable transaction. *Reactions* are observers that call methods that are wrapped in a tracking transaction that may or may not be writeable. *Computations* are passivatable observers that call methods that are wrapped in a non-writeable, tracking transaction.

 # Credit

 * [Stock Software](http://www.stocksoftware.com.au/) for providing significant support in building and maintaining